Rock Island Aggressor - Palau LiveaboardInquiry

 There is a beautiful spacious salon, 50’ of sun deck with shading, chaise lounges and deck chairs, bar, grill, and a complete photo/video center.

-Palau Aggressor is diesel powered and cruises at 10 knots and have 110 – volt power onboard anmd the onboard video format is both NTSC and PAL.
+Rock Islands Aggressor is diesel powered and cruises at 10 knots and has 110 volt power onboard

 Rock Island Aggressor - schedule